Don't see your question? Contact us.

 - Where can I get more information about the methods for the 2013-2016 Hepatitis C prevalence estimates and stratifications?

 Where does the HepVu data come from?

-The state-level Hepatitis C prevalence estimates displayed on HepVu are produced from the Emory University Coalition for Applied Modeling for Prevention (CAMP) project, including researchers from the University of Albany, and were developed in collaboration with the Centers for Disease Control and Prevention (CDC).
-Findings were published in the peer-reviewed Journal of the American Medical Association (JAMA) Network Open in the paper, “Prevalence of Hepatitis C Virus Infection, US States and District of Columbia, 2013 – 2016.”
+The state-level Hepatitis C prevalence estimates displayed on HepVu were produced from the Emory University Coalition for Applied Modeling for Prevention (CAMP) project, including researchers from the University at Albany, and were developed in collaboration with the Centers for Disease Control and Prevention (CDC).
+Findings were published in the Journal of the American Medical Association (JAMA) Network Open in the paper, “Prevalence of Hepatitis C Virus Infection, US States and District of Columbia, 2013 – 2016.”

-State-level Hepatitis C mortality data (2016) were obtained from the WONDER online database system developed by CDC.
+State-level Hepatitis C-related mortality data (2017) were obtained from the WONDER online database system developed by CDC.
 State-level opioid indicators were sourced from CDC, the U.S. Census, and the Substance Abuse and Mental Health Services Administration (SAMHSA).

 All data were compiled by researchers at the Rollins School of Public Health at Emory University.
 More information on the data sources can be found on the Data Methods page.

 How is HepVu data different than other sources or what my state reports?

 One of the most critical challenges in our national response to viral hepatitis is limited data that could help us understand and monitor the epidemic.
 HepVu attempts to close this gap by providing a standardized, state-by-state look at Hepatitis C in the U.S. The site also examines the critical role of the opioid epidemic and its impact on hepatitis and other blood-borne viruses.